Name Email

 Pension plans grew over the years, providing retirement income, disability, and healthcare even during retirement.

 During the "Old Economy" Americans had a healthy savings rate.
-One-income households were the norm, so children were raised with more responsibility and attention.
+Meanwhile, one-income households were the norm, so children were raised with more responsibility and attention.

 During the “Old Economy,” healthcare and higher education were affordable, there were no credit cards, there was no need for cheap labor from illegal aliens, and America was a net exporter of crude oil.